-This blog post is part of a detailed series of articles designed to help small businesses grow and succeed online with the WordPress CMS platform.
+This blog post is part of a comprehensive multi-part series of articles designed to help small business owners grow online.

-In this blog post, you will learn some surprising WordPress usage statistics that will help you understand why millions of businesses around the world use WordPress and what kind of businesses and people are using WordPress today.
+In this blog post, you will learn some impressive facts and figures about WordPress that will help you understand why millions of businesses around the world choose WordPress and what kind of businesses use WordPress today.

 - WordPress started as a blogging tool in 2003.

-- 23 out of every one hundred new domains registered in the U.S. are for installing a new WordPress site.
+- 22 out of every 100 new domains registered in the U.S. are for installing a new WordPress site.

 - WordPress sites around the world publish an average of 24 posts per second.